Retropikzel/compile-scheme/README.md

        --list-all List all supported implementations.

-       --version Show the software version.
+       --version Show the software version.  --debug Turn on debug output.

        --help Shows you command to read this manual page. :)